winitzki/scall/tutorial/programming_dhall.md

 ### Determining the recursion depth

-The function `hylo_Nat` expresses a hylomorphism via `Natural/fold`, which requires the user to specify the maximum recursion depth (the total number of iterations for `Natural/fold`) in advance.
+The function `hylo_Nat` expresses a hylomorphism via `Natural/fold`, which requires the user to specify up front the maximum recursion depth (the total number of iterations for `Natural/fold`).

-If the given number of iterations in `Natural/fold` is too high, the Dhall interpreter may stop the iterations earlier if the current intermediate result stops changing.
+The Dhall interpreter has an optimization for `Natural/fold`: the iterations will stop before reaching the maximum number if the current intermediate result stops changing.
 This mechanism works well for calculations with numbers but does not work for `hylo_Nat` because the intermediate result is a function (of type `t → r`).
 Each iteration changes that function, adding a layer of `fmap` and a composition with other functions (`coalg` and `alg`).
-So, this function itself is different at each iteration, and `Natural/fold` will not detect an early termination of the loop, --- even though the result of applying that function to a particular argument may no longer change after a certain number of iterations.
+It is true that the result of applying that function to a particular argument may no longer change after a certain number of iterations.
+But the function itself is different at each iteration, and so `Natural/fold` will not be able to terminate the loop early.

-We will proceed in two phases:
+Keeping this in mind, we will proceed in two steps:

 - Implement a separate function (`hylo_max_depth`) for computing the required recursion depth.
-One can call that function before running the main computation via `hylo_Nat`.
+We will call that function before running `hylo_Nat`.
 - Modify `hylo_Nat` so that the iterations stop automatically once the maximum required recursion depth is reached.

 We begin by implementing a function for computing the maximum required recursion depth for a hylomorphism.